MyExperimentalProjects/sturdy-spork/linkedlist/AddTwoNumbers.md

 ### Complexity Analysis
+Let's say the inputs l1 and l2 are of size m and n respectively.

 #### Time Complexity -
+Our code iterates over the linkedlists and hence will run in the order of m+n.
-O(m + n) where m and n are number of nodes in l1 and l2 respectively.
+Hence, time complexity is O(m + n) where m and n are number of nodes in l1 and l2 respectively.

 #### Space Complexity -
+In the solution, we create a sumList of size m+n.
-O(m + n) where m and n are number of nodes in l1 and l2 respectively.
+Hence, space complexity is O(m + n) where m and n are number of nodes in l1 and l2 respectively.